 Cost & Value

 Don’t confuse cost with value.
 Cost is what you pay and value is what you get.
 With overheads come expenses and they need to be covered somehow.
-I’ve paid top whack for fittings and felt taking advantage of and conversely paid nothing and tipped because the experience justified the gesture.
+I’ve paid top whack for custom fit putter fittings and felt taking advantage of and conversely paid nothing and tipped the putter fitter because the putter fitting experience justified the gesture.

 I look for the little details.
 I figure if the fitter is precious about details it will translate to the fitting process and ultimately I’ll get a better fit and in the end, lower scores.